 Students classified as Non-Degree Students are generally not eligible for financial aid.
 Exceptions are those enrolled in eligible certificate programs or those taking prerequisite courses for admission to a UWM second degree, graduate degree, or certification program.
-In those cases, students must document eligibility on a Non-degree Enrollment Verification form and have the form submitted to the Financial Aid Office as early as possible.
+In those cases, students must document eligibility on a Non-degree Enrollment Verification form and have the form submitted as early as possible.
 Non-degree students without a Bachelor's degree are not eligible for financial aid.